lightspeedwp/lsx/roadmap.md

 ## Timeline

 The projects outlined above indicate areas of interest but not necessarily development priorities.
-Sometimes, a product need will accelerate a resolution (as is the case of the block registry), other times community interest might be the driving force.

 - 2020 Q1: Version 2.7 of LSX released
 - 2020 Q2: Version 2.8 of LSX released